Libra presented: Facebook's own cryptocurrency

 Libra: making digital payments easier and more accessible

-Facebook wants that with Calibra and Libra Protackle the problem that, overall, very few people have access to financial services.
-With your own cryptocurrency, you want to make sending money as easy as sending a text message.
-You should initially have access to your Facebook money via WhatsApp, Facebook Messenger and your own app.
+With Calibra and Libra, Facebook wants to combat the problem that very few people have access to financial services.
+With its own cryptocurrency, the company wants to make sending money as easy as sending a text message.
+Initially, users will be able to access their Facebook money via WhatsApp, Facebook Messenger and their own app.

 Then there is the security and privacy issue, which Facebook is not particularly famous for.
 Here they promise that they will rely on systems that banks and credit card companies also use.
 It remains to be seen how well and safely this really works.